-A newborn baby can look quite unlike the cherub usually seen in the media.
-The head looks misshaped, the skin is blotchy and the wrinkles many in number.
-However within a few days the features begin to change and the baby begins to look like a tiny version of the parents.
+A newborn baby can look quite unlike what is usually seen in the media.
+The head looks misshaped, the skin is blotchy and there are many wrinkles.
+However, within a few days, the features begin to change and the baby begins to look like a tiny version of the parents.

 The one part of the baby that still requires care is the fontanelle.
-Fontanelle is derived from the Latin term fonticulus as well as the Old French word fontaine, which means fountain or little spring.
+Fontanelle, also spelled fontanel, is derived from the Latin term fonticulus as well as the Old French word fontaine, which means fountain or little spring.
 The presence of the fontanelle is essential for the protection and proper development of the baby’s brain.

-When you feel along a baby’s skull, thereare soft places where the bones are not quite knit togethe.
+When you feel along a baby’s skull, there are soft places where the bones are not quite knit together.
 These soft areas are called the fontanelles.
 They are bordered by the suture lines which will eventually close and produce a solid skull.

 When the six skull bones are bound by suture lines, six fontanelles are formed along them.
 The two primary fontanelles are the a nterior fontanelle and posterior fontanelle.
 The anterior fontanelle is found between the frontal bone and parietal bones.
 The posterior fontanelle is located between the pair of parietal bones and the occipital bone.